nuttycom/lambdaconf-2014/slides.md

 is a valid state, and that no invalid states may be obtained by the process of assembly of the program's components.

-Now, this is a fine sentiment, but it obviously depends very much upon what is considered to be invalid.
-A reasonable first estimation of an invalid state is one that is unexpected; naturally, such a state definitionally is one that the programmer has not prepared the program to operate correctly from.
+An invalid state is one that is unexpected; naturally, such a state definitionally is one that the programmer has not prepared the program to operate correctly from.

 </div>